 Claim Verification: FLARIN (200mg soft capsules)

-The Proprietary Association of Great Britain (PAGB) and the Committee of Advertising Practice (CAP) requires that claims that involve comparisons with potentially identifiable products can be verified by consumers.
-Infirst Healthcare Ltd are currently using the following claims which are supported by the information summarised below.
+The Proprietary Association of Great Britain (PAGB) and the Committee of Advertising Practice (CAP) requires that claims that involve comparisons with potentially identifiable products can be verified by consumers. infirst Ltd are currently using the following claims which are supported by the information summarised below.

 ‘No other ibuprofen proven to be more effective for joint pain’ or ‘No other ibuprofen is more effective for joint pain’